 Porina Caterpillar

-How to control Porina Caterpillar
+How to Control Porina Caterpillar and Grass Grubs

-Tip: Both these lawn pests are attracted to light, it is quite common in October / November to see the grass grub beetles buzzing around the street lighting.
+Pro Tip: The adults of both these lawn pests are attracted to light.
+It's quite common in October/November to see the grass grub beetles buzzing around the street lighting.
+If your outdoor lighting is close to your lawn area, try to use it sparingly and don't leave it on for extended periods.

-Here’s how to help reduce lawn diseases:
+Here’s how to help reduce the risk of lawn diseases:

-• Mow regularly to prevent a build up of thatch and remove clippings from the lawn.
+• Mow regularly to prevent a build up of thatch

-• Water only in the mornings, to allow the lawn to dry off during the day.
+• Water only in the mornings, to allow the lawn to dry off during the day

-• Aerate or core your lawn to improve drainage.
+• Aerate or core your lawn, to improve drainage

 Related products